 You want to live where you want to and how you want to, vacation where you want to, and at some point, retire when you choose to.

-Remind yourself that controlling and guiding your life depends on your economic situation, your knowledge of society, its rules and laws, and your personal choices.
+Remember that controlling and guiding your life depends on your economic situation, knowledge of society, its rules and laws, and your personal choices.

-Then you realize that education (formal or informal) is a critical element in gaining and maintaining power over your circumstances.
+Then you realize that education (formal or informal) is critical in gaining and maintaining power over your circumstances.

 Realizing the potential that learning can provide should encourage and motivate you to seek more such opportunities.